About this Project

 B.A., Georgia State University

-Giselle Lynch is an administrative assistant for the Georgia Health Policy Center.
+Giselle Moses is an research coordinator for the Georgia Health Policy Center.
 In this role, she manages the front desk, working closely with the student assistants.
 She provides support for center projects, including meeting and conference logistics and inventory management.
-Lynch also assists with front desk security, travel logistics, management of the department’s purchasing card… more »
+Moses also assists with front desk security, travel logistics, management of the department’s purchasing card… more »